yetanotherion/jmoab_migration/07_journey_to_the_converter.md

 ---
 # Conversion issues

 Being semantically equivalent is very expensive.
-We choose to limit the scope of what is done automatically
+We chose to limit the scope of what is done automatically

 __Build logic factorization__